DEShawResearch/msys/doc/source/tools.rst

 The *atom.map* file should consist of lines with two 1-based indices, the first referring to atoms in the A state and the second to atoms in the B state.
 Either the A or B index may be negative, indicating that the corresponding atom has no analog in the other state.
-The mapping must reference the first Na atoms in the A state and Nb atoms in the B state, where Na need not equal Nb.

-The generated alchemical system C will have N alchemical atoms, where N is the number of lines in *atom.map*.
-Atoms and force terms in the A state not referenced by the atom map will be appended to the structure; unreferenced atoms and force terms in the B state will be ignored.
+The order of the lines in the file is insignificant.

+It is not necessary that the atom map reference every atom in A and B states; however, any term in a given state must be either completely mapped or completely unmapped.
+In practice this usually means that the atom map should contain complete sets of connected atoms.

+.. cmdoption:: --keep-alchemical-noop

+   Generate all alchemical terms described by the atom map, even those whose A and B states are identical.
+This option is present only for comparison with previous versions of dms-alchemical.

 ----------
 Validation